binarynonsense/bn-blog/_posts/2018-09-02-short-review-syberia-pc.md

 ---

 <p>
 Maybe not as good as I was expecting after many years of reading great things about it (it is a little short, the movement and some of the animations are too slow and the puzzles are fair but mostly unremarkable) but it's a charming graphic adventure with a light but intriguing story and a lot of atmosphere.
-Despite its age, I still found some of the visuals quite amazing and enjoyed exploring its wondrous environments and talking to the peculiar characters that populate them to find a little more about their back story.
+Despite its age, I still found some of the visuals quite amazing and enjoyed exploring its wondrous environments and talking to the peculiar characters that populate them to find out as much as I could about their back story.
 </p>